 The notorious Iceland weather also plays its part, closing F-Roads for months on end.
 The majority of these roads are inaccessible throughout the winter and only open between May/June and August/September.
 If the snow blows in too harshly or other adverse conditions present themselves, they can even close in summer.

 Inexperienced drivers or nervous drivers considering taking on the F208 should think again.
 The same applies to all F-Roads, really.
 These are not for the dubious travelers, so if you’re having cold feet, trade this adventure for something that doesn’t require you to operate a vehicle.

 It is only possible to tackle these roads in a large 4x4.
-We’re talking a 4x4 camper van rental or a large SUV with plenty of clearance.
+We’re talking about a 4x4 camper van rental or a large SUV with plenty of clearance.

 You’ll need to be comfortable with heights and negotiating sharp bends around steep, barrier-free drop-offs.
 It goes without saying that you can only drive these roads in full daylight hours.
 There is no street lighting out here, in case you were wondering!

 Bridge-free river crossings are another obstacle you’ll encounter on the F208.
 River flow can of course vary depending on the weather and time of year, so you should seek local advice and be cautious about wading straight in.
 The flow is monitored and the road is generally closed if it’s too fierce.
 But despite that, remember you’re responsible for yourself and the rest of the passengers if you choose to drive on through.

 If you do plan on driving the F208, you will need to keep a close eye on the weather.
 Download your Iceland weather apps and refer to them regularly.
 If there seems to be a chance of storms, then you should reschedule your trip.